Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/ingress-class-requirement.md

 ## Resource Requiring Setting Ingress Class or Gateway Class

 Some resources requires setting ingress class to get processed by {{site.kic_product_name}}.
 The ingress class need to be set to the same as specified in the flag `--ingress-class` to get processed.
-The table goes below.
+Here's the table with the details.

 | Resource Kind       | Resource Group and Version         | Method to set Ingress Class                     |
 |---------------------|------------------------------------|-------------------------------------------------|